Why Join TESRS?

 A TESRS Member earns Qualified Service Credit in TESRS through service in TESRS Participating Departments.
 To earn a year of retirement system credit, an active TESRS Member must attend at least 20 hours of training and participate in a minimum of 25% of the Participating Department’s emergencies during the calendar year.

-Within the first two years of joining TESRS, Participating Departments have the opportunity to purchase up to 10 years of prior qualified service for the active TESRS Members enrolled effective the date the Department joined the TESRS pension system.
+Within the first five years of joining TESRS, Participating Departments have the opportunity to purchase up to 15 years of prior qualified service for the active TESRS Members enrolled effective the date the Department joined the TESRS pension system.

 TESRS works with governing bodies such as cities, counties, and emergency services districts to provide contributions to the system for TESRS Members.
 The minimum monthly contribution rate is $36 per month for each TESRS Member who is an active volunteer for a Participating Department.